hmcts/common-performance/README.md

 To verify the connection, you may navigate to http://localhost:9200/_cat/indices?pretty&v&s=index, which also provides a list of indices if the one you require is missing from those defined in the default configuration.

+If running from a VM or Jenkins, a tunnel is not required.

 ---